Why Most Ugandan Youth Stay Broke — And How to Break Free

 #StartSmallThinkBig #SmartHustlerUG #BrokeNoMore #UgandaHustlesToo #MindsetMatters

-What Makes One Person Rich and Another Poor?
+How To Become Rich and Another Poor?
 A Hustler’s Honest Guide